-The Health Board undertook a self-assessment to consider how it operated in accordance with the following criteria for the HCS for GLA Standard in 2021/22:
+The health board undertook a self-assessment to consider how it operated in accordance with the following criteria for the HCS for GLA Standard in 2021/22:

-- Health Services demonstrate effective leadership by setting direction, igniting passion, pace and drive, and developing people; - Strategy is set with a focus on outcomes, and choices based on evidence and people insight.
-The approach is through collaboration building on common purpose;

-- Health services innovate and improve delivery, plan resource and prioritise, develop clear roles, responsibilities and delivery models, and manage performance and value for money; and - Health Services foster a culture of learning and self-awareness, and personal and professional integrity.
+- Health services demonstrate effective leadership by setting direction, igniting passion, pace and drive, and developing people; - Strategy is set with a focus on outcomes, and choices based on evidence and people insight.
+The approach is through collaboration building on common purpose; - Health services innovate and improve delivery, plan resource and prioritise, develop clear roles, responsibilities and delivery models, and manage performance and value for money; and - Health services foster a culture of learning and self-awareness, and personal and professional integrity.

 Further information can be found in the Board Effectiveness report to ARAC in May 2022.
-This report is agenda item on the following webpage insert link.
+This report is can be accessed in our ARAC papers here.